 In most cases, an exclusion operates with immediate effect.
 But, it is rare for them to force parents into taking emergency time off from work.
 Often, they will let you collect your child at the end of the school day.

 It is your responsibility to ensure a child is not in a public place during the first 5 school days of an exclusion.
-There must be a valid reason to get an exception to this rule (e.g. a dentist appointment).
+You would need a valid reason to get an exception to this rule (e.g. a dentist appointment).

 Failing to ensure this is a breach of school attendance and absence law.
-Parents may receive a fixed fine of £60 which can rise to £120 in some cases.
+Parents may receive a fixed fine from the local council which increases if it does not get paid within 21 days.

 There are two different types of school exclusions.
 The least severe is the fixed period (suspended) and worst is permanent (expelled).